gabr1e11/so-simple-theme/en/_posts/_2017-04-13-improbability-engine.md

 in handy during an interview or test.

 For example during one of my other interviews there was a test with 2 exercises: writing a shader to draw some kind of procedural character and emulating an ARM instruction in C. Because I had been working on my engine with OpenGL and shaders I was able to tackle the first one.
-Because I took some iterested in emulators some years ago I could tackle the seconds.
+Because I took some interested in emulators some years ago I could tackle the seconds.
 I never thought my emulation interest could come in handy!

 I have many other interests, completely unrelated.
 Who knows when they will come in line to help me.